iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 else is truthy.)

-By the way, if you have a lot of long parameters to `and`, or any function for that matter, indent them like this:
+By the way, if you have a lot of long parameters to `and`, or any other function, indent them like this:

 ~~~clojure
 (and very-long-boolean-holding-parameter